-We will later see that in the doubly marked Brownian map, if we fix $r>0$, then on the event that $d(x,y) > r$, the circle $\partial \fb{x}{r}$ almost surely comes endowed with a certain ``boundary length measure'' (which scales like the square root of the area measure).
+We will later recall that in the doubly marked Brownian map, if we fix $r>0$, then on the event that $d(x,y) > r$, the circle $\partial \fb{x}{r}$ a.s.\ comes endowed with a certain ``boundary length measure'' (which scales like the square root of the area measure).
 This is not too surprising given that the Brownian map is a scaling limit of random triangulations, and the discrete analog of a filled metric ball clearly comes with a notion of boundary length.
 We review this idea, along with more of the discrete intuition behind Theorem~\ref{thm::markovmapcharacterization}, in Section~\ref{subsec::discreteintuition}.

 We will also see in Section~\ref{sec::preliminaries} that there is a certain $\sigma$-algebra on the space of doubly marked metric measure spaces (which induces a $\sigma$-algebra $ \mmsigma^2$ on $\gmsspace^2$) that is in some sense the ``weakest reasonable'' $\sigma$-algebra to use.
 We formulate Theorem~\ref{thm::markovmapcharacterization} in terms of that $\sigma$-algebra.
 (In some sense, a weaker $\sigma$-algebra corresponds to a stronger theorem in this context, since if one has a measure defined on a stronger $\sigma$-algebra, one can always restrict it to a weaker $\sigma$-algebra.
 Theorem~\ref{thm::markovmapcharacterization} is a general characterization theorem for these restrictions.)
 We will also explain in Section~\ref{sec::preliminaries} why $ \mmsigma^2$ is strong enough for practical purposes --- strong enough so that certain natural events and functions are measurable.

-We will also need to have some discussion in Section~\ref{sec::preliminaries} to explain why the assumptions in the theorem statement are meaningful (e.g., why objects like $\fb{x}{r}$, viewed as a metric measure space as described above, are measurable random variables), and to explain the term``leftmost'' (which makes sense once one of the two orientations of the sphere has been fixed).
-However, let us clarify one point upfront: whenever we discuss geodesics in this paper, we will refer to paths between two endpoints that have minimal length among {\em all} paths between those endpoints (i.e., they do not just have this property in a some local sense).
+Specifically, we will explain in Section~\ref{sec::preliminaries} why the hypotheses in the theorem statement are meaningful (e.g., why objects like $\fb{x}{r}$, viewed as a metric measure space as described above, are measurable random variables), and we will explain the term ``leftmost'' (which makes sense once one of the two orientations of the sphere has been fixed).
+However, let us clarify one point upfront: whenever we discuss geodesics in this paper, we will refer to paths between two endpoints that have minimal length among {\em all} paths between those endpoints (i.e., they do not just have this property in some local sense).